Minnesota ethanol producer ramping up production of industrial alcohol used in sanitizers

 Chippewa Valley Ethanol at least has some consolation during grim times for the biofuel industry.
-The west central Minnesota company also churns out industrial alcohol, a key ingredient in hand sanitizer.
+The west-central Minnesota company also churns out industrial alcohol, a key ingredient in hand sanitizer.

 “It’s nice to have a little product diversity,” said Chad Friese, Chippewa Valley’s CEO.
 “In a market like this, it makes a difference.